kdn251/interviews/README.md

 ![Alt text](/Images/fenwickTree.png?raw=true "Fenwick Tree")

 ### Segment Tree
 * A Segment tree, is a tree data structure for storing intervals, or segments.
-It allows quering which of the stored segments contain a given point
+It allows querying which of the stored segments contain a given point
 * Time Complexity:
  * Range Query: `O(log(n))`